Aliases for CREB3L3 Gene

 GeneCards Summary for CREB3L3 Gene

-CREB3L3 (CAMP Responsive Element Binding Protein 3-Like 3) is a Protein Coding gene.
-Diseases associated with CREB3L3 include hyperchylomicronemia, late-onset and hepatocellular carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+CREB3L3 (CAMP Responsive Element Binding Protein 3 Like 3) is a Protein Coding gene.
+Diseases associated with CREB3L3 include Hypertriglyceridemia, Familial and Hyperlipoproteinemia, Type Iv.
+Among its related pathways are cGMP-PKG signaling pathway and Insulin resistance.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is CREB3L4.

 Transcription factor that may act during endoplasmic reticulum stress by activating unfolded protein response target genes.
 Activated in response to cAMP stimulation.
 In vitro, binds to the cAMP response element (CRE) and box-B element.
 Activates transcription through box-B element.
 Activates transcription through CRE (By similarity).
-Seems to function synergistically with ATF6.
+May function synergistically with ATF6.
 In acute inflammatory response, may activate expression of acute phase response (APR) genes.
 May be involved in growth suppression.
+Regulates FGF21 transcription (By similarity).